Drive | 2011

 The driver’s timing is calculated to the second, dumping the car in the garage at L.A.
 Live, 800 West Olympic Boulevard, the new entertainment complex on the west side of downtown, adjacent to the Staples Center.
 Just as a Clippers basketball game ends, he slips away anonymously into the crowd.

 His day job involves disguising himself with a rubber mask and flipping over a car for a Hollywood studio production, on South Boylston Street, now inaccessible as part of the LA Center Studio lot, which occupies the old Unocal Building at 1202 West 5th Street, downtown.
+The studio has been featured in The X-Files, Doug Liman’s Mr & Mrs Smith, with Brad Pitt and Angelina Jolie, Constantine and 2020's Birds Of Prey.

 Although he supposedly lives in Echo Park, immediately north of downtown, the drive home somehow manages to take him past the art deco entrance to the Hollywood Bowl on North Highland Avenue way to the west in Hollywood (he’s obviously taking the pretty route).